renrihui8415/git_assignment/README.md

 - A pull request (PR) is a proposal to merge a set of changes from one branch into another.
 In a pull request, collaborators can review and discuss the proposed set of changes before they integrate the changes into the main codebase.
 In the current software development landscape, adopting automated processes, including integrating PRs with CI/CD pipelines, is recognized as a leading approach within the data science domain.

 c.
 How do I open up a pull request?
--To open a pull request:
+- To open a pull request:
  1. Push your changes to a branch in your repository
  2. Navigate to your repository on GitHub.com
  3. In the "Branch" menu, choose the branch that contains your commits.